Ray-Dee-Oh (1960-2004)

 The Conet Project – Eastern Music Station

-shortwave radio station of unknown origin, believed to be operated by a government agency to communicate with a deployed spy (1997, Irdial Discs)
+Shortwave radio transmitter of unknown origin, presumably operated by a government agency for communication with a deployed spy.
+(1997, Irdial Discs)